pkondekar29/sockets/README.md

 The server application has the following components:
  - SocketServer: This server is initialised on application start and listens to client messages
   - The server by default listens to port 5000
-  - This also follows the template design as follows:
+  - This also follows the template design as follows:<br>
     a.
-Listens for client messages.
+Listens for client messages.<br>
     b.
-Establishes a connection with client
+Establishes a connection with client<br>
     c.
-Reads the message
+Reads the message<br>
     d.
-Decrypts the message to JSON string
+Decrypts the message to JSON string<br>
     e.
-Generates a Message obj using MessageFactory
+Generates a Message obj using MessageFactory<br>
     f.
-Pushes the message to a priority queue
+Pushes the message to a priority queue<br>
     g.
-Polls the queue to get the message
+Polls the queue to get the message<br>
     h.
-Delegates the task to process the message to MessageHandler
+Delegates the task to process the message to MessageHandler<br>
-    g.
-Returns an acknowledgments if the handler is able to handle the message, else returns a not acknowledged message
+    i.
+Returns an acknowledgments if the handler is able to handle the message, else returns a not acknowledged message<br>
     <br>
 - MessageHandler: This is interface for handling the Message obj.
 The interface has only 1 API, i.e, to handle.
   - The implementations of this are TextMessageHandler, CommandMessageHandler